Cannibal Corpse: Controversy and censorship

 Webster recalled: "It got to the point where it entered global politics.
-That's something I never imagined, and I never heard [Senator] Joe Lieberman actually say these words, but he said this about us: "[Cannibal Corpse] is deplorable.
-They have a song about having sex with a severed head."
+That's something I never imagined, and I never heard [Senator] Joe Lieberman actually say these words, but he said this about us: '[Cannibal Corpse] is deplorable.
+They have a song about having sex with a severed head.'
 I wish I could have heard him say that shit.
 I'd love that sound bite."
-Vocalist George Fisher recalled: "people were bitching us out on TV but it was like ‘cool, you’re not hurting us and you’re telling millions of people who we are’ – good job."
-Original vocalist Chris Barnes, who wrote the lyrics to the band's first four albums, said: "I never did anything for controversy.
-That was more a nuisance.
-I wanted to just write something that was exciting to me.
-Controversy was secondary."
-According to Metal Blade Records president Brian Slagel: "There were times in Europe that were really scary, to the point where the local government said if they played their songs then [they] would arrest them immediately."
-Webster stated: "I think for our band in particular, a lot of the reason we have so much trouble is [because] we're so visible.
-I mean, there's a lot of great gore death metal bands out there that have lyrics that are even worse than what we do – which therefore means they're better – but they're just not as well known as us, so we catch a lot more heat."
+Vocalist George Fisher recalled being fine with people complaining on TV, as they were giving the band exposure to millions.
+Original vocalist Chris Barnes, who wrote the lyrics to the band's first four albums, said he wanted to write something exciting, and the controversy was more of a nuisance.
+According to Metal Blade Records president Brian Slagel, some local governments in Europe threatened to arrest them immediately if they played.
+Webster attributed their troubles to them being more visible and known than other bands who have even more gruesome lyrics than them.